csc413f16/p1a-AnthonyMa2122/README.md

  get the unit test run on the program.
 If you had any problems, please describe these problems.

+## Problems with Android Studio and Git/GitHub
+  If you are having trouble using the builtin Git tools in Android Studio after cloning the project, use the command line git tool to add, commit, and push the necessary files.
+Go to the root directory of the project, and you can see what has been modified by typing `git status`.

 ## Submissions
  When you have completed the task, commit and push to the repo.